Clara Mordan: Suffrage activism

 She spoke on their behalf and attended protest meetings.
 The 1908 WSPU procession was said to be mainly funded by Mordan and when the protesters reached Hyde Park they listened to speeches including one by Mordan.
-She funded a variety of projects from a WSPU Art exhibition at the Prince's Skating Club in 1909 to $200 set aside for a "return to militancy" in 1912.
+She also had the honour of unveiling a banner designed by Sylvia Pankhurst at the event, given by Emmeline Pethick-Lawrence, which featured two eagles holding a shield bearing the motto "Hope is strong!
+Awake!
+Arise!"
+Mordon funded a variety of other projects from a WSPU Art exhibition at the Prince's Skating Club in 1909 to $200 set aside for a "return to militancy" in 1912.

 Mordan was invited to Eagle House in Batheaston on 27 April 1910 to plant a holly tree.
 Eagle House was where Mary Blathwayt's family entertained visitors at their "Suffragette's Rest".
 Many notable supporters were invited to the house.
-Emily Blathwayt planted trees and shrubs in "Annie's Arboretum" to commemorate achievements and her husband recorded these in photographs.
+Emily Blathwayt and her family invited leading suffragettes and their supporters to plant trees and shrubs in "Annie's Arboretum" to commemorate their achievements and her husband recorded these in photographs.
 The arboretum was named after Annie Kenney and she had a room at Eagle House.

-Morden knew that she would die of tuberculosis and this meant that her mitant acts were performed by proxy.
-She commented in a letter published by "Votes for Women, "I have impressed upon my doctor that she really must keep me alive till I can have a reasonable prospect of feeling that my last bed will be a coffin some woman has earned her living by making."
+Morden knew that she would die of tuberculosis and this meant that her militant acts were performed by proxy.
+She commented in a letter published by the newspaper Votes for Women that "I have impressed upon my doctor that she really must keep me alive till I can have a reasonable prospect of feeling that my last bed will be a coffin some woman has earned her living by making."

-Death and legacy
+St Hugh's College

-With Mordan's backing, St Hugh's College, Oxford bought a house called "The Mount" from University College and began to move to their new permanent site in 1913.
+Morden first visited St Hugh's College in 1897.
+With Mordan's backing, St Hugh's bought a house called "The Mount" from University College and began to move to their new permanent site in 1913.
 The house was demolished to make way for the Main Building of the college which was funded by Mordan.
+She also gave £1000 to endow a scholarship.

-Mordan died in Bexhill-on-Sea in 1915.
-She was given regular updates and in reply she had said that the college was one of her proudest achievements.
+She was given regular updates by St Hughs staff after she became ill, and in reply she had said that the college was one of her proudest achievements.
 St Hugh's College named their new library Mordan Hall in recognition of her contributions to the college.

+Death

 Mordan left most of her wealth to her partner Mary Gray Allen who had shared her life.
-When Allen died she left a large bequest to St Hugh's college.
+When Allen died in Bexhill-on-Sea in 1915, she left a large bequest to St Hugh's college.